A guide to Whovinan filming locations across quintessential London.

 An evening's immersive experience.
 You'll be placed in the heart of the story set during the 1940s London Blitz raids.
 Thrusting you into a cosmic adventure across space and time split between two time periods.

 Book directly through the official website.
-At the time of writing, dates have been made available until April 2022.
-Tickets are £49.95 per person, apart from Friday's which are £59.95.
+At the time of writing, tickets are available from May 2022.
+Prices start from £39.95 per person, apart from Friday's which are £59.95.

 Evening Cocktails at The Fumior, Claridges